IISERM/GTA-Stress-City/index.md

 A prize would be given to a team that completes a side quest first.

+The side quests are independent of the main quest.
+You can win the main quest without having any knowledge of coding.

 # Interested?

 Register at [https://bit.ly/TuringHunt](https://bit.ly/TuringHunt).
 Yep, we got a fancy link too! **OR ELSE-**